Minors of non-hamiltonian polyhedra and the Herschel family: Introduction

-We note that while our results improve upon all previously mentioned works in this line of research—several of which involve computer assistance—our proofs, benefiting from a lemma by Ding and Marshall, adopt a considerably simpler approach and do not rely on computer assistance.
+While our results improve upon all previously mentioned works in this line of research—several of which involve computer assistance (see~\cite{Dillencourt1996, Ding2018, O'Connell2018})—our proofs, relying on a lemma by Ding and Marshall, adopt a considerably simpler approach and do not require computer assistance.